Monday, March 31, 2025

 Wednesday, January 8, 2025

-Our first destination in Marla's new virtual paint-out group (The Virtual Hike) was Greece, along the route from Athens to Marathon with side trips allowed.
-It was very interesting to explore this area, a region that I probably would never have visited.
+Our first destination in Marla's new virtual paint-out group - The Virtual Hike - was Greece, along the route from Athens to Marathon with side trips allowed.
+It was very interesting to explore this area.
 There was a lot to see but I had difficulty in finding something to paint, so I took a side trip to the coast.
-There I found this old, abandoned chapel, all white and blue in the sunshine.
+There I found an old abandoned chapel, all white and blue, shining in the sun.
 I don't know the name of the town, but it was south-east of Marathon.
 An enjoyable painting adventure.

 How the group works - Every month Marla will choose a new destination and post it on her blog.
 Using Google Street Views we explore the area looking for a scene to paint - without leaving home - a virtual paint-out.

-You then email a photo of your finished painting and it's Google Link to her and she will post them on her new site as part of a monthly display.
+When your painting is finished you email a photo of your finished painting and it's Google Map Link to Marla.
+She will post it on her blog as part of a monthly display.
 It will be a lot of work for her.
 Thank you so much, Marla.

 It's a great concept - from exploration to finished painting.
 I hope you'll join us.
 It's free, fun and no strings attached.